boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ### Default Memory Allocation

-By setting these macros, the default (system's) memory allocator could be set.
+By setting these macros, the memory allocator used by facil.io could be changed from the default allocator (either the custom allocator or, if missing, the system's allocator).

 When facil.io's memory allocator is defined (using `FIO_MALLOC`), these macros will be automatically overwritten to use the custom memory allocator.
+To use a different allocator, you may redefine the macros.

 #### `FIO_MEM_CALLOC`